xxTheZero/NewsVision/README.md

 ## Overview

-NewsVision is a Python-based image analysis tool designed to process and extract information from news article images.
-It uses Optical Character Recognition (OCR) to identify and analyze text regions in images.
-The project supports multiple OCR engines, including optional integration with Tesseract OCR.
+NewsVision is a layout parser designed to improve OCR accuracy on newspaper clippings by segmenting complex layouts into distinct components such as headlines, body text, images, and captions.
+The system uses object detection techniques to analyze and structure newspaper pages before passing them to an OCR engine.
+This modular approach allows for better reconstruction of original article flow and supports multiple languages.

 ## Features

 - Image input processing for news articles
 - Text detection and extraction using OCR
+- Custom-trained layout model
-- Optional Tesseract OCR integration
+- Modular OCR integration
 - Debug mode to visualize bounding boxes
 - Sample outputs provided in the Output directory